-In order to compensate the related cost that the Company is expected to incur under the SAMA program, the Company received SR 7.5 million of profit free loan from SAMA during the year 2020.
-The amount is due to be repaid to SAMA over 1.5 year in equal monthly instalments, with initial grace period of 6 months.
+In order to compensate the related cost that the Company is expected to incur under the SAMA program, the Company received SR 7.5 million of profit free loan from SAMA during the year 2020 and received 5.7 million in 2021.
+The amount was due to be repaid to SAMA over 1.5 year in equal monthly instalments, with initial grace period of 6 months.
+During 2021, SAMA issued guidelines to management for deferment of loan payment till maturity ie to pay one time full amount on maturity date.
 Details of the amount received from SAMA are as follows:

-an amount of SR 7.5 million, received against net investment in finance lease, has been recognized as "government loan" and accordingly, the Company has recognized an amount of SR 333 thousand as grant income to offset the modification losses for which the grant has been provided by SAMA (note 11).
+• In 2020, an amount of SR 7.5 million, received against net investment in finance lease, has been recognized as "government loan" and accordingly, the Company has recognized an amount of SR 333 thousand as grant income to offset the modification losses for which the grant has been provided by SAMA (note 12).